Lowess/devops-360-hello-world/README.md

-# DevOps 360° HellWorld
+# DevOps 360° Hello-World

-DevOps 360° HelloWorld is the first playbook introduction to automation with Ansible.
+DevOps 360° Hello-World is the first playbook introduction to automation with Ansible.
 For more details about the project, please check: http://slides.com/floriandambrine/devops360

 ## 0. Setup the Ansible controller